RxSwiftCommunity/RxTheme/README.md

 ### Extend binders in your codebase

 Because RxTheme uses `Binder<T>` from RxCocoa, any `Binder` defined in RxCocoa could be used here.
-(Since RxSwift 6, most rx extensions should already rerived by @dynamicMemberLookup)

 This also makes the lib super easy to extend in your codebase, here is an example

+> Since RxSwift 6, most variable based rx extensions should already been derived by @dynamicMemberLookup.

 ```swift
 extension Reactive where Base: UIView {